 The Stokes Forest Music Camp is the result of the dedicated contributions these organizations bring enabling the camp to offer an exceptionally balanced program that stimulates and inspires students long after they have returned home.

-Montclair State University’s Preparatory Center for the Arts grants admission to students between the ages of 10 and 17 who have a musical background.
+Montclair State University’s Extension grants admission to students between the ages of 10 and 17 who have a musical background.
 Early application is encouraged!
 A day program is available for qualified younger students and residents of Sussex County and nearby locations.
-Please e-mail the Preparatory Center for the Arts office at firstname.lastname@example.org for details or call (973) 655-4443.
+Please e-mail the Division office at email@example.com for details or call 973-655-4443.

-Registration Fee: $75 (This fee is in addition to tuition)
+Registration Fee: TBA (This fee is in addition to tuition)

 Tuition and Fees include all room and board, T-shirt, insurance, on campus medical expenses, classes, chamber and large ensembles, concerts, master classes, recreational and environmental program activities.
 Tuition and Fees do not include private lessons, which can be added at a nominal cost after acceptance.
 A Private Lesson Request Form will be provided with acceptance materials.

 Students enter with an instrumental, vocal, keyboard or composition focus.
 Individual student schedules typically include a large ensemble, one or more chamber ensembles, a music theory class and electives.
 Students may also opt to sign up for one to two private lessons a week per instrument at an additional fee.
 An appropriate theory class and chamber ensemble will be assigned based on the student’s background and experience.

 The orchestra and/or band are the primary ensembles for all string, woodwind, brass and percussion students.
 A wide variety of representative works in the orchestral and band repertoire from baroque through contemporary will be rehearsed and performed.
 Seating in either ensemble is established by placement audition on arrival day and reviewed weekly.